fp-akl/haskell-hands-on/README.md

 Feel free to get started reading the book and doing the exercises before the meetup if you can.
 Since we are using Repl.it, you can ignore the parts of the book on how to install Haskell, since they are a bit out-of-date anyway.

 To load the exercises from a particular file into the REPL, issue a command like “:l 02.hs”.
+### Option 2: Keller and Chakravarty Tutorial

+http://tutorial.learninghaskell.com/ which has learning material with exercises at the end of each section.

 ## If you already know some Haskell
 ### Tools